-The governing body should assure that the provider engages in resource development and should directly assist in those efforts.
+The governing body should ensure that the legal aid organization engages in resource development and should directly assist in those efforts.

-Demand for legal assistance for low income communities almost invariably outstrips the resources available to meet the most compelling civil legal needs of those communities.
-It is essential, therefore, that a provider pursue assertive strategies to expand available financial resources.
-The governing body has several key roles to play in helping the provider meet its responsibilities for resource development, including implementing supportive policies, engaging in appropriate planning and assuring adequate staffing and resources to support fundraising efforts.
+Demand for legal assistance for communities served by organizations almost invariably outstrips the resources available to meet the most compelling civil legal needs of those communities.
+An organization must pursue assertive strategies to expand available financial resources to meet these needs.
+The governing body has several key roles to play in helping the organization meet its responsibilities for resource development, including implementing supportive policies, engaging in appropriate planning, and assuring adequate staffing and resources to support fundraising efforts.

 Budgeting.
-In the budgeting process, the governing body should set a target for program revenue that takes current grants and contracts into account and sets goals for new income to meet the provider's commitments and to respond to the needs of the low income communities it serves.
+In the budgeting process, the governing body should set a target for annual revenue that takes current grants and contracts into account and sets goals for new income to meet the organization's commitments and to respond to the needs of the communities it serves.
 The amount set should be based on a thoughtful assessment of potential funding sources.
-If the provider is not raising sufficient funds to meet current responsibilities and to respond to newly emerging legal needs in the low income community, the governing body needs to increase efforts to raise additional revenue.
+If the organization is not raising sufficient funds to meet current responsibilities and respond to newly emerging legal needs in the community, the governing body needs to increase efforts to raise additional revenue.

 Establishing clear responsibilities for members of the governing body and the staff.
-Many resource development tasks will fall to the staff of the provider.
+Many resource development tasks will fall to the staff of the organization.
 Other responsibilities will be assigned to the governing body or to individual members of the governing body.
-The provider should clearly delineate staff and board responsibilities for all aspects of its resource development efforts, including:
+The organization should clearly delineate staff and governing body responsibilities for all aspects of its resource development efforts, including:

 - Research on potential funding sources;

 - Development of funding requests and other materials necessary to support the fundraising effort;

 - Recruitment of volunteers to lead, organize and implement fundraising efforts like lawyer fund drives and major gift campaigns;

 - Cultivation and solicitation of the potential sources of funding, including public and private organizations and individual donors;